aknuds1/electrosmash-pedalshield/muzhack/description.md

-# pedalSHIELD DUE Arduino Guitar Pedal.
+# pedalSHIELD Due Arduino Guitar Pedal.
 **Please note that this is an unofficial project page, the official one is [here](http://www.electrosmash.com/pedalshield).**

-pedalSHIELD DUE is a programmable Arduino Open Source & Open Hardware guitar pedal made for guitarists, hackers and programmers.
+pedalSHIELD Due is a programmable Arduino Open Source & Open Hardware guitar pedal made for guitarists, hackers and programmers.
 Users can program their own effects in C/C++ or download ready effects from the [online library](http://www.electrosmash.com/forum/software-pedalshield).